commanddotcom/docker-not-lamp/README.md

 ## Hints

-- If you are looking for you db credentials go to `./services/database/.env`
+- If you are looking for your db credentials go to `./services/database/.env`
 - Type `make` to get help on `Makefile`
+- `.installed` file in the root folder of each project keeps information about project origins

 ## Disclaimer

-DockLAMP is a lite script to bust up your productivity.
+DockLAMP is a lite script to boost up your productivity.
 It is not meant to be used on production.